Casey Station: Current research

 Since 2008, scientists based at Casey have contributed to research into study of the Law Dome, the bedrock geology and structure of the East Antarctic ice sheet and its glaciological processes.
 In more recent years, Casey has served as a base for marine biologists to examine changes to polar seafloor communities exposed to different carbon dioxide concentrations.
 Adélie penguin research is conducted at Casey.
 Scientists are also studying the influence of climate change and human impact on extensive and well developed moss beds that grow at and near Casey.

 Infrastructure

-Casey is 3443 km from Hobart, the AAD's main supply hub for Antarctic operations, and 2722 km from Fremantle.
+Casey is 3443 km from Hobart, the AAD's main supply hub for Antarctic operations, and 2722 km from Fremantle Peak, Heard Island.

 Access methods

 Access to Casey is possible via a four-hour flight from Hobart, followed by a four-hour ride in an over-snow bus.

 Road

 The old and new stations are connected by a 1.5 km road.
 The road is excavated by a bulldozer/excavator set at the end of every winter, providing a means to get supplies from the wharf to the new station, leaving ice walls 8 m tall in places.